ChrstphrHll/npc_gen/students/Hazel Winters.md

   int: 9
   str: 16
   wis: 16
-track: Protection
-trait: I eat like a pig and have bad manners.
-trait1: Political
-trait2: Stupid
 year: 4
+guild: Burk
+partyID: 75
 ---
 # Hazel Winters
 ---
 ### Description
 - 4th year Firbolg Monk in Burk
-- straight black hair that's put back in a short pony tail, Green eyes, and Pale Green skin
+- straight black hair that's put back in a short pony tail, Pale Green eyes, and Pale Green skin
 - Is Political and Stupid, and has Entrepreneurial as their ideal

 ### Organizations